markoch/dev-notebook/README.md

 ![GitHub Logo](/doc/images/ebook-keyboard.jpg)
 *Photo by Megafilm on Freepik*

-These daily development notes are published as a small ebook.
-This ebook can be imported into your ebook reader that is located next to your keyboard.
+These daily development notes are published as a small ebook that can be imported to your ebook reader.
+You can place your ebook reader next to your keyboard for a simplified access to your notes.

 ## Prerequisites